sci-map-org/frontend/README.md

 Using avatar triggers a useless request all the time -> https://github.com/chakra-ui/chakra-ui/issues/149 Do not use local storage (next.js...)
+Codegen: use same name for the export as the graphql query/mutation name -> c.f.
+ResourcePage (https://github.com/dotansimha/graphql-code-generator/issues/3244)

 ## Possible Improvements